 - Q: How can I access the campus bookstores?

 Only students or visitors with wristbands are allowed inside the campus bookstores.

 At the Santa Rosa campus, check-in is located at Bertolini Student Center.
 All other students/visitors need to call (707) 527-4321 for curbside pick-up, located at Burbank Circle.

 At the Petaluma campus, check-in is located at Mike Smith Hall.
 All other students/visitors need to call (707) 778-3902 for curbside pick-up, located at Parking Lot 5 near Building 400.

 - Q. How can I request a medical or religious exemption?

-Exemptions to the requirements for fall 2021 and spring 2022 will be carefully considered when based on law for approved medical and religious reasons.
+Exemptions to the requirements will be carefully considered when based on law for approved medical and religious reasons.

 Students use this link for medical exemption requests.